A Beginner’s Guide to Budgeting Success

 Creative Accounting

-One of the primary keys to continued budgeting success is accounting for your expenses.
+Accounting for your expenses is one of the primary keys to continued budgeting success.
 If you don’t keep track, you may get off course and not realize it until it’s too late.
 This is especially true for discretionary spending.

 For example, my family’s “problem area” is dining out.
-Going out to dinner is a big treat for us because we have busy work schedules and enjoy the opportunity to take a break without thinking about the chores that we need to do at home.
-Since this is an area that we need to keep a close eye on, we make sure our dining expenses are tracked on a daily basis.
+Going out to dinner is a big treat for us because we have busy work schedules and enjoy taking a break without thinking about the chores we need to do at home.
+Since this is an area we need to keep a close eye on, we ensure our dining expenses are tracked daily.

-We set a weekly budget and everyday we jot notes about what we’ve spent.
-In order to be sure that we don’t forget, we keep the “worksheet” in a very visible location, on the kitchen counter.
+We set a weekly budget, and every day, we jot notes about what we’ve spent.
+To ensure we don’t forget, we keep the “worksheet” in a very visible location, on the kitchen counter.
 At the end of the week, I tally it up in Quicken.
 Receipts can pile up, but being forced to “fess up” on a daily basis keeps us truer to our goals.

 Being creative in how you account for your discretionary expenses can be very helpful in keeping them under control.
 Try this or a different method for keeping the spotlight on your “problem areas.”